What You Need to Know Before Buying a Florida Condo

 These things irritate and inconvenience other residents and thus cause hard feelings that ruin relationships.

-Residents complain to the board, but although violators are breaking the law when they ignore the rules, violations are expensive and difficult to pursue.
+Residents complain to the board, but although some people ignore the rules, violations are expensive and difficult to enforce.

 In extreme cases, rule breakers can be fined, but they must be given a two week notice and then meet with a “fining committee” and arbitrator to decide whether the fine is justified.

 - the arbitrator must be a lawyer who charges the community a hefty hourly sum for conducting the meeting and